|Nutritional Guidelines (per serving)|

 - 2 large eggs (room-temperature)

 - 1 tablespoon melted butter

 - 2 cups flour (all-purpose)

-- Add flour all at once and process.
-The dough will be sticky, and will never form a ball.
+Add flour all at once and process.
+The dough will be sticky and never form a ball.

-- Drop dumplings into boiling water.
+Drop dumplings into boiling water.
 Once dumplings have risen to the top, boil an additional 5 minutes, for a total of about 10 minutes.
 Remove one dumpling to a plate and cut it into it to taste to make sure it is done to your liking.
-Careful, it will be very hot.
+Be careful because it will be very hot.

 Note: Lazy dumplings freeze well, up to 6 months, after boiling.
 Make sure to lightly coat them with butter before packaging so they don't stick together.

 Lazy Man's Cholent Recipe: Cholent is a traditional Jewish dish for Sabbath that was cooked overnight in a slow oven by a communal baker.
 Now, slow cookers are used.

 Lazy Pot Roast Recipe: Here's another slow cooker recipe featuring vegetables, sour cream, and mushroom soup.